geoadmin/doc-tech/docs/stac/asset-upload.md

      - Another `400 Bad Request` => Cancel upload

-     Your request is not correct, analyze your request and correct it before retrying the step 1.
+     Your request is not correct.
+Analyze your request and correct it before retrying the step 1.

    - `500 Internal Server Error` => Cancel upload

-     This is generally an application crash and should be notify to the service administrator, a retry would usually be useless, simply cancel the upload.
+     This is generally an application crash and should be reported to the service administrator.
+A retry is usually useless; simply cancel the upload.

    - `502 Bad Gateway`, `503 Service Unavailable`, `504 Gateway Timeout` => Retry

-     Service is momentarily not available, wait a short amount of time and retry step 1. the amount of time to wait and the number of retries depends on the upload rate, but a minimum wait time of 100ms is recommended.
+     Service is momentarily not available, wait a short time and retry step 1.
+The wait time and number of retries depend on the upload rate, but a minimum wait time of 100ms is recommended.

 2. Upload the parts via the presigned URL